 USTL continues to be at the forefront of the term limits movement.
 Using the citizen initiative as its most potent tool, the term limits movement is considered to be the most successful grassroots movements in American history.
 To this day, voters in states and municipalities across the country are enacting and reaffirming term limit laws one election cycle after another.

 How Can We Get The U.S. Term Limits Constitutional Amendment?

 It can happen in one of two ways.
 First, Congress can propose the amendment with a two-thirds vote.
-Currently, Representative Ron DeSantis of Florida and Senator Ted Cruz of Texas are sponsoring the USTL amendment on Capitol Hill.
+Currently, Representative Ralph Norman of South Carolina and Senator Ted Cruz of Texas are sponsoring the USTL amendment on Capitol Hill.
 It calls for a three-term (six year) limit on representatives and a two-term (12 year) limit on senators.
 USTL asks all candidates for congress to sign a pledge in support of this amendment.

 If Congress refuses to pass term limits on itself, citizens and activists can use the Term Limits Convention.
 The Term Limits Convention allows 34 state legislatures to convene a meeting to write an amendment for congressional term limits.
 The process bypasses Washington and allows the people and the states to impose congressional term limits.

 Why Should You Sign The U.S. Term Limits Constitutional Amendment Pledge?

 Voters love term limits.
 Polling consistently shows support for term limits in the mid-70 percent range or higher.
 Major votes on state legislative term limits have been held in many states and cities over the last few years and each time citizens have overwhelmingly defended their term limits law.